plxsas/FirstMileStoneProject/README.md

 UX

-Throughout the four pages of my design I made it as easy as possible for the user to access the information and have enjoyable experience.
+Throughout the four pages of my design I have made it as easy as possible for the user to access the information and have enjoyable experience.
 Each of the four nav bar titles were made clear and suggestive of what each page contains.
 As a researcher, my potential employers will be from anyone of the Higher Education research institutes and thus I have tried to follow more of an academic style which is reflected in the balance between white and very light gray background.
 To be consistent with the visual presentation of my features, the nav bar and all of the buttons have green background color and white color font.

 On each page, I have divided the layout into two containers, one for the website logo with my photo, name, job tile and an email link.
-The aim was to make clear to the user who is owning the site.
+The aim was to make it clear to the user who is owning the site.
 There is also a button to download my CV in a new blank page.
 The second container contents vary depending on which page is clicked.
-For example, on the home page, user should find more about whom am I and what my research background and interests and what statistical, genetics and coding skills are.
+For example, on the home page, user should find more about who am I and what my research background and interests and what statistical, genetics and coding skills are.

 The second page summarizes both my work and education history.
 Specifically, it mentions the different academic roles and an academic institute I have worked for.
 I have tried to be visual as possible by presenting my statistical and coding skill with logos instead.
 On the publication page, I have used cards elements with a relevant image to the publication topic that does animate when mouse hoover it.
 There is also read more option at the right button of the card for the user to click on to find further information.
 Each one of these publication is linked with the article webpage location.